- Do-It-Yourself Framing Guide:

 - Do you need to provide your own title cards?

-- Is their any special kind of framing required?
+- Is their any other special requirement for installation?

 Installation Guide: